HUBId/ztate/docs/storage/pruning.md

 the pruning IO runbook before raising budgets or moving the pruning artifacts to faster disks.【F:rpp/node/src/telemetry/pruning.rs†L21-L125】【F:ops/alerts/storage/firewood.yaml†L70-L120】【F:docs/runbooks/observability.md†L115-L148】

+Pruning proofs are only removed once they are older than the finalized checkpoint minus an operator-defined safety margin (`H_finalized - k`).
+The pruner keeps every proof inside the current RPP tip window so the proof pipeline can stitch together the next global proof without gaps.
+The storage layer also attempts to rebuild any missing tip-level global proof from the retained RPP state before pruning proceeds, guaranteeing that the retained proof fragments plus the tip window are sufficient to regenerate the canonical artifact.

 Before any pruning artifacts are rotated, the storage layer now rehydrates the latest manifest from disk and compares its height, digests, and checksum with the just-committed state root.
 A mismatch (including missing proof files) aborts